3 Preferred Stock ETFs for High, Stable Dividends

 - Expenses: 0.45%

-PFFR invests in a tight group of just 75 preferreds exclusively within the real estate space.
-Some of those preferreds come from traditional REITs such as commercial player National Retail Properties (NNN) and office-and-retail property owner Vornado Realty Trust (VNO).
-Others come from so-called mortgage REITs (mREITs) such as Annaly Capital Management (NLY) that own mortgages and mortgage-backed securities rather than physical real estate.
+PFFR invests in a group of about 100 preferreds exclusively within the real estate space.
+Some of those preferreds come from traditional REITs such as data center operator Digital Realty (DLR) and office-and-retail property owner Vornado Realty Trust (VNO).
+Others come from mortgage REITs (mREITs) such as Annaly Capital Management (NLY) that own "paper" – mortgages and mortgage-backed securities – rather than physical real estate.

-For now, however, InfraCap REIT Preferred ETF is rewarding investors with one of the best yields among preferred stock funds.
+On the flip side, InfraCap REIT Preferred ETF is rewarding new money with one of the best yields among preferred stock funds.